pattern-lab/patternlab-node/packages/docs/src/docs/pattern-managing-assets.md

 Pattern Lab ships with copy tasks in the `Gruntfile.js` or `Gulpfile.js` of [the Editions](https://github.com/pattern-lab/?utf8=%E2%9C%93&query=edition-node) that copy your assets for you.

 This structure is meant to be extended to suit your purposes.
-Change targets, move files, or ignore certain filetypes altogether. **Note**: If you make changes to `Gruntfile.js` or `Gulpfile.js`, such as to copy a new directory, and have [auto re-generation and browser reload enabled](/docs/advanced-auto-regenerate.html#node), you will need to stop and start your tasks to pick up the changes.
+Change targets, move files, or ignore certain filetypes altogether. **Note**: If you make changes to `Gruntfile.js` or `Gulpfile.js`, such as to copy a new directory, and have auto re-generation and browser reload enable, you will need to stop and start your tasks to pick up the changes.

 ## Configuring Asset Locations